siddhi/fde-prodapt-lab/labs/24-mcp.md

 - Get a list of tools
 - These tools will be added to the prompt automatically
 - When the LLM returns a tool call, the agent will make a call to the MCP server with the defined parameters to get the response

+# Explore Github MCP Server

+Github MCP Server is located at url `https://api.githubcopilot.com/mcp`

+Use bruno to find which tools are available on Github MCP Server

+**Note**: Github MCP Server requires authorisation.
+Go to Github and create a Personal Access Token (Create it here - https://github.com/settings/personal-access-tokens)

+For all calls you will have to add the `Authorization` header with value `Bearer <token>`